AxonFramework/.github/profile/README.md

 Hence, by adding `axon-bom` to your dependency management system, you ensure the compatibility of Axon's dependencies.
 As such, we recommend you use this dependency whenever you combine Axon Framework with any of the extensions.

-The BOM is intended to release with every [Axon Framework](https://github.com/AxonFramework/AxonFramework) release.
-Hence, a 4.7.0 release of Axon Framework leads to a 4.7.0 release of the BOM.

 ## Inspector Axon

 The Axon Framework team designed [Inspector Axon](https://inspector.axoniq.io/) to further enable [Axon Framework](#axon-framework) applications with valuable data and tooling.